October 23, 2019

 Radiant cooling and heating systems provide an opportunity to achieve significant energy and peak demand savings compared to conventional systems.
 As the use of these systems grows, particularly in zero-net-energy (ZNE) and other advanced low-energy buildings, the correct design and operation becomes a critical aspect of meeting expected performance.

-Speakers at this full-day symposium include building industry professionals including engineers, architects, builders, commissioning specialist and owners who are creating high-performing non-residential buildings in California and elsewhere.
-Presenters include UC Berkeley researchers who recently completed a multi-year study that led to new insights, reports, case studies and design tools.
+Speakers at this full-day symposium included engineers, architects, builders, commissioning specialist and owners who are creating high-performing non-residential buildings in California and elsewhere.
+Presenters also include UC Berkeley researchers who recently completed a multi-year study that led to new insights, reports, case studies and design tools.
+This event was co-hosted by the Center for the Built Environment, the ASHRAE Golden Gate Chapter and the PG&E Pacific Energy Center, and with financial assistance from the sponsors listed below.

-PG&E Energy Center, 851 Howard St, San Francisco, CA 94103.
-This event is free and open to the public, available for on-site session and by live webinar.
+This event took place at the PG&E Energy Center in San Francisco.
+It was free and open to the public as an on-site session and by live webinar.

 Speakers and Presentations